cmsato09/ruff-demo/README.md

 - Use pre-commit in your project (https://pre-commit.com/#install)
     1. Install pre-commit as a dev dependency with `uv add --dev pre-commit`
     2. Create a `.pre-commit-config.yaml` file
-    3. Copy paste pre-commit hook from https://github.com/astral-sh/ruff-pre-commit
+    3. Copy paste the ruff pre-commit hook from https://github.com/astral-sh/ruff-pre-commit
     4. Run `uv run pre-commit install` to set up the git hook script
     5. Optional step: Run pre-commit hook against all files when adding new hooks with `uv run pre-commit run --all-files`